MasterLufier/Creality-K2-Custom-Macros/README.md

 GPL-3.0 license\
 Author: Mikhail Ivanov masluf@gmail.com
 > [!NOTE]
-> Macros tested on 1.1.2.10 Printer firmware and 1.1.3 CFS Firmware.
+> Macros tested on 1.1.3.13 Printer firmware and 1.1.3 CFS Firmware.
-> I have information that Tool.cfg does not work with the 1.1.3.5 firmware and it may not work with 1.1.3.1 either.
+> Tool.cfg does not work with the 1.1.4.8 firmware.
+But this firmware has a lot of bugs, and I do not recommend installing it.

 > [!WARNING]
 > Using custom macros could damage your printer and void your warranty, or cause unexpected behavior.